iluwatar/java-design-patterns/model-view-viewmodel/README.md

 **Programmatic Example**

-Zkoss implementation:

-> ViewModel will hold the business logic and expose the data from model to View
+ViewModel will hold the business logic and expose the data from model to View.

 ```java
 public class BookViewModel {